 Nik left Blue Badge in 2022 to “semi-retire” and now does part time strategic consultancy across a number of industries.
 He is currently working with Total Ability, the exclusive distributor of Fadiel driving aids in Australia and New Zealand.

 Previously Nik worked in a general management, sales and marketing roles in Australia with Virgin Money, Pepsico, Mars and Unilever.
 Nik also spent 10 years working the global drinks business, Diageo in Australia, the UK and the Philippines.

-Nik has been on the ATSA committee since 2018.
-He is currently Vice Chair and is assisting ATSA raise its profile and impact on and for the industry.
+Nik has been on the ATSA Board since 2018 and became Chair in 2021.
+He is committed to raising ATSA’s profile and impact on and for the industry.